Inferno (1980 film): Plot

-Rose Elliot, a poet living alone in New York City, finds an ancient book titled The Three Mothers.
-The book, written by an alchemist named Varelli, tells of three evil sisters who rule the world with sorrow, tears, and darkness, and dwell inside separate homes that had been built for them by the alchemist.
+Rose Elliot, a poet living alone in NYC, finds an ancient book titled The Three Mothers.
+The book, written by an alchemist named Varelli, tells of three evil sisters who rule the world with sorrow, tears, and darkness and dwell in separate homes built for them by the alchemist.
 Mater Suspiriorum, the Mother of Sighs, lives in Freiburg.
-Mater Lachrymarum, the Mother of Tears, lives in Rome, and Mater Tenebrarum, the Mother of Darkness, lives in New York.
+Mater Lachrymarum, the Mother of Tears, lives in Rome, and Mater Tenebrarum, the Mother of Darkness, lives in NYC.

 Rose suspects that she is living in one of the buildings and writes to her brother Mark, a music student in Rome, urging him to visit her.
-Using clues provided in the book as a guide, Rose searches the cellar of her building and discovers a hole in the floor which leads to a water-filled ballroom.
+Using clues provided in the book as a guide, Rose searches the cellar of her building and discovers a hole in the floor that leads to a water-filled ballroom.
 She accidentally drops her keys and enters the water to find them.
 After she reclaims the keys, a putrid corpse rises from the depths, frightening her into screaming and beginning to drown.
-Rose gets out of the water and manages to get away, but is being watched.
+Rose gets out of the water and manages to escape, but is still being watched.

 In Rome, Mark attempts to read Rose's letter during class.
 He is distracted by the intense gaze of a beautiful student who leaves suddenly; Mark follows, leaving the letter behind.
-His friend Sara picks up the letter, and later reads it.
+His friend Sara picks up the letter and later reads it.
 Horrified by the letter's contents, she takes a taxi to a library and finds a copy of The Three Mothers and takes it with her.
-Sara is attacked by a monstrous figure in a laboratory within the building who recognizes the book.
+Sara is attacked by a monstrous figure in a laboratory within the building, who recognizes the book.
 She throws the book to the ground and escapes.
-Returning to her home, she phones Mark telling him to come and asks a neighbour, Carlo, to keep her company.
-The lights go out and both Sara and Carlo are stabbed to death by a gloved killer.
+Returning home, she phones Mark to tell him to come and asks a neighbour, Carlo, to keep her company.
+The lights go out, and both Sara and Carlo are stabbed to death by a gloved killer.
 Mark discovers the bodies and two torn fragments from Rose's letter.
 After the police arrive, he walks out of Sara's apartment and sees a taxi slowly driving by.
 In the back seat of the vehicle is the music student, staring at him intently again.

-Mark telephones Rose but is unable to hear her clearly.
+Mark telephones Rose but cannot hear her clearly.
 He promises to visit just before the connection fails.
 Rose sees two shadowy figures preparing to enter her apartment.
 She leaves through a back door, but is followed.
 She is grabbed from behind by a clawed assailant and guillotined across the neck with glass from a broken window.